danmarauda/voice2app-openai-realtime-api/README.md

-# OpenAI Realtime Console
+# Sketch2App but with voice instead

-The OpenAI Realtime Console is intended as an inspector and interactive API reference for the OpenAI Realtime API.
+Fork of the OpenAI Realtime Console with modifications to edit a live codesandbox voice-interactive using API reference for the OpenAI Realtime API.
 It comes packaged with two utility libraries, [openai/openai-realtime-api-beta](https://github.com/openai/openai-realtime-api-beta) that acts as a **Reference Client** (for browser and Node.js) and